A Guide to Selecting Replication Software

 - How easy is the vendor to work with?

 As we said, there is no right or wrong answer but, with real-time analytics becoming one of the key drivers of today’s business, it is a decision that deserves careful consideration.
-At HVR, we’ve built our reputation and business helping organizations from leading industrial groups, to the US Coast Guard, to Lufthansa make the right decision for their unique real-time data replication needs and we’re here to help you do the same.
+At HVR, we’ve built our reputation and business helping organizations from leading industrial groups to government organizations such as the U.S. Coast Guard to transportation organizations such as Lufthansa, to on-line retailers such as ASOS, make the right decision for their unique real-time data replication needs and we’re here to help you do the same.

-Want to see HVR in action — request a demo!
+Want to see HVR in action — join us for a live demo!